ThePythonGuy3/Community-Mod-Webpage/README.md

 ## Community-Mod-Webpage

 The repository for the [Mindustry Community Mod](https://github.com/ThePythonGuy3/Community-Mod) website.
-Contributions are welcome for as long as it doesn't break the entire universe creating a great distturbance in the Force.
+Contributions are welcome for as long as it doesn't break the entire universe creating a great disturbance in the Force.

 **Website:** https://thepythonguy3.github.io/Community-Mod-Webpage/